-- Bluster Blaster, who left to Vegas with Bosco between seasons 2 and 3, returns in the fourth episode to deliver a note about how Bosco is stuck in Vegas paying off a debt.
+- Bluster Blaster, who left to Vegas with Bosco between Beyond Time and Space and The Devil's Playhouse, returns in the fourth episode to deliver a note about how Bosco is stuck in Vegas paying off a debt.

 - And then Sybil comes back from her honeymoon one episode later.